snowman-repos/book/everyone/README.md

-On being overwhelmed with our fast paced industry | Wes Bos wesbos.com · May 26, 2015
-Web tooling is changing at an extremely rapid pace right now and there is a sense of exhaustion, being overwhelmed and anxiety of becoming out of date.
-“Why is this stuff moving so fast?” cry the developers.

-Artboard 1
-Artboard 1
-JavaScript var is dead?
-We should use ES2015 let and const now?

-CSS is getting variables, nesting, scoping and custom selectors.
-Preprocessors like Sass and Stylus are dead, long live PostCSS.

-Just learned Grunt?
-Oh you should use Gulp – wait no, Webpack.

-Still laying out your sites using floats like a sucker?
-Flexbox is here!

-Just built a project using protocol relative // – that’s an anti-pattern now.
-Oh and jQuery .hide() is bad for performance, so cut that out.

-Finally dipping your toes in Angular?
-Oh, it’s totally changing in 2.0.
-Wait, shouldn’t you be using React?
-Haven’t you heard of Aurelia or JSBlocks?

-Whenever a new framework, tool or technique comes out, I hear more groans than celebrations.

-How are we supposed to get any work done when everything keeps changing?
-It’s going to keep changing

-It’s human nature to resist change, and it’s kind of a hard pill to swallow for some.
-Working on the web means that things change really quickly.
-We’re never to to settle on a technology stack and hang it out – we will always see innovation, people pushing the envelope on both what is possible and the best way to get things done.

-. @wesbos the web is just one big Agile process.
-There is no big reveal.
-We just keep iterating.

-— Micah Godbolt (@micahgodbolt) May 26, 2015
-It’s not really changing that fast

 What you see on twitter, HackerNews and in your newsletters isn’t necessarily what everyone is using.
 Companies make multi-year investments in technology and will stick to their stack for quite some time.
 So as much as you think that everyone scraps their current setup for a shiny new framework every 6 months, it isn’t the case at all.